Irina Lăzăreanu: Music career

 Lăzăreanu met musician Pete Doherty, then a member of the Libertines, at a party in Shepherd's Bush while she was a ballet student.
 Doherty and Lăzăreanu bonded over their shared interest in artists such as Oscar Wilde and Nina Simone.
 Lăzăreanu became closely involved with Doherty's band Babyshambles and toured with them in 2004, although she has denied the widespread rumor that she served as their drummer.

 Lăzăreanu co-wrote the song "La Belle et la Bête" which featured Kate Moss on the Babyshambles' Down in Albion album.

 She recorded a folk album, entitled Some Place Along the Way, which musician Sean Lennon produced and collaborated on.
 It was to be released in late 2006 but was delayed until 2010.
 Lăzăreanu has said that "My music isn't commercial ...
 I just want to learn from people and do the best I can do" and cites Bob Dylan, Neil Young, Leonard Cohen and Joan Baez as her musical influences.

 In February 2007 Lăzăreanu announced that she would collaborate with Sean Lennon and Pete Doherty on a cover of Bob Dylan's "Girl from the North Country".

 In December 2007, during a special presentation for Chanel in London, Lăzăreanu debuted four songs off her album, which acted as the soundtrack to the show.
 Sean Lennon accompanied her on guitar.

 In June 2010 Lăzăreanu organized a benefit concert in New York City and was set to perform with Doherty, Lennon, Charlotte Kemp Muhl, and Adam Green.
 Doherty was, however, refused entry into the United States – despite having a visa.
 The band played without him.

-In 2014, Lăzăreanu performed again with Mark Ronson and with Josephine de la Baume this time in Paris at Fashion Week.
+In 2014, Lăzăreanu performed again with Mark Ronson and with Josephine de la Baume, at Paris Fashion Week.